 Compared with Millennials, Gen Z wellness spending has increased over the past year – 5 percentage points more.
 Considering this is a population of 72 million, that difference shakes out to millions of maturing customers actively willing to spend more for products they believe are healthier.

-WELL is the status quo for Gen Z. Retailers and brands that want to matter to its members need to rethink how they represent wellness to them, from the ways in which they position their over-the-counter goods to the employee culture behind their wellness services.
+WELL is the status quo for Gen Z. Retailers and brands that want to matter to their members need to rethink how they represent wellness to them, from the ways in which they position their over-the-counter goods to the employee culture behind their wellness services.

 Want to know more?
 WSL conducts regular, national studies to provide reliable data to meet your business agenda.
 Visit our Shopper Insights page here to see more about our Hot Topic reports, including “Gen Z Changes How You Need to Deliver WELLness.”